 Moreover, it coordinated the hemp research of North Carolina A&T State University and North Carolina State University.

 Despite these legislations, North Carolina hemp laws are still vague.
 Even though there are dispensaries and vape shops that sell CBD products, their legality remains difficult to determine.
 This confusion has given rise to a black market for CBD.
 When it comes to hemp products like CBD edibles, NC state laws make it difficult to find high quality.

 NC Marijuana Laws

-As for marijuana products, procuring and consuming them in the Old North State is simply forbidden.
-In fact, mere possession of marijuana is penalized in accordance with North Carolina CBD laws.
+As for marijuana products, procuring and consuming them in the Old North State is forbidden.
+In fact, mere possession of marijuana is penalized by North Carolina CBD laws.
 Being caught with more than an ounce may get people incarcerated.
 Meanwhile, having less than 0.5 oz may only be cited as a misdemeanor.

 Those with specific epilepsies may use hemp extract to help them with their conditions.
 They must ask a neurologist from a licensed North Carolina hospital for a supply.

 The medical professional will approve a caregiver to dispense the extract.
 It will come from a medical marijuana state that allows access to out-of-state patients.

 Nevertheless, you must make sure of the CBD laws in your part of North Carolina.
 Ask your doctor for a medical recommendation regarding its use.
 After all, CBD products work differently for every person, and a medical professional can help.